8 Types of Owls in Florida

 This is the next on our list of types of owls in Florida.
 The Snowy Owl is a unique sight for Florida birders.
 It is a large, white owl with yellow eyes and a black beak.

-Florida’s majestic types of owls can be found in open areas, like wetlands, marshes, and shorelines.
+Florida’s majestic owls live in open areas such as wetlands, marshes, and shorelines.

 They tend to roost and hunt during the day, so you’ll want to ensure you’re out early for the best viewing experience.